mcci-catena/docker-iot-dashboard/README.md

 ## Node-RED and Grafana Examples

-This version requires that you set up Node-RED, the database and the grafana dashboards manually, but we hope to add a reasonable set of initial files in a future release.
+This version requires that you set up Node-RED, the database and the Grafana dashboards manually, but we hope to add a reasonable set of initial files in a future release.

 ## Connecting to InfluxDB from Node-RED and Grafana

 There is one point that is somewhat confusing about the connections from Node-RED and Grafana to InfluxDB.
 Even though InfluxDB is running on the same host, it is logically running on its own virtual machine (created by docker).
-Because of this, Node-RED and Grafana cannot use **localhost** when connecting to Grafana.
-A special name is provided by docker: **influxdb**.
+Because of this, Node-RED and Grafana cannot use **`localhost`** when connecting to Grafana.
+A special name is provided by docker: **`influxdb`**.
 Note that there's no DNS suffix.
-If you don't use **influxdb**, Node-RED and Grafana will not be able to connect.
+If you don't use **`influxdb`**, Node-RED and Grafana will not be able to connect.

 ## Logging in to Grafana

-* On the login screen, the user name is "admin".
+* On the login screen, the user name is "`admin`".
 The initial password is given by the value of the variable `GF_SECURITY_ADMIN_PASSWORD` in `grafana/.env`.
 Note that if you change the password in `grafana/.env` after the first time you launch the grafana containder, the admin password does not change.
 If you somehow lose the previous value of the admin password, and you don't have another admin login, it's very hard to recover; easiest is to remove `grafana.db` and start over.

 ### Data source settings in Grafana

-* Set the URL (under Http Settings) to `http://influxdb:8086`.
+* Set the URL (under HTTP Settings) to `http://influxdb:8086`.

 * Select the database.